-This 45-minute program began with students traveling on a virtual expedition into our Solar System to explore impact craters on a mystery object, and how they compare to impact craters on Earth.
+In this 45-minute program, students will travel on a virtual expedition into our Solar System to explore impact craters on a mystery object, and how they compare to impact craters on Earth.

 This program is designed to be interactive in nature!

-Students had the opportunity to ask Academy science educators about their curiosities regarding the solar system.
+Students will have the opportunity to ask Academy science educators about their curiosities regarding the solar system.
 Academy educators will respond to any unanswered questions via email after the program.

 Throughout the program we will reference different objects that are found in our Solar System.
 As a pre-program activity to help your students become familiar with these objects, please check out our lesson plan: Sorting the Solar System